 Because of these outstanding achievements, they have been featured in newspaper and national magazines several times in the last few years.

 Now parents homeschool their children more than ever.
 The simple reason behind this is homeschooling is now easier than once it used to be.

 The main factor of the boom is the availability of the resources.
 The internet is helping homeschooling parents incredibly.

 Parents felt very alone who homeschooled their kids in the beginning years.
 But now there is a strong and huge community for homeschoolers.

 They can post about any problem at any time in their community platform using the internet.
 And there is always somebody to help out.

 In the local homeschooling community, parents often share the teaching of certain subjects like math or science or history with each other.
-So that, everybody does not have to be a master in all the necessary subjects.
+So, everybody does not have to be a master in all the necessary subjects.

-Homeschooling parents also conduct physical-education classes and field trips to the museums or historical sites.
+Homeschooling parents also conduct physical-education classes and field trips to museums or historical sites.